markshust/docker-magento/README.md

 - `bin/copytocontainer`: Copy folders or files from host to container.
 Ex. `bin/copytocontainer --all`
 - `bin/dev-urn-catalog-generate`: Generate URN's for PHPStorm and remap paths to local host.
 Restart PHPStorm after running this command.
 - `bin/devconsole`: Alias for `bin/n98-magerun2 dev:console`
-- `bin/devtools-cli-check`: Check & install the CLI devtools if missing from system.
 - `bin/download`: Download & extract specific Magento version to the `src` directory.
 If the archive download fails, it will attempt to download with Composer.
 Ex. `bin/download 2.4.1`
 - `bin/fixowns`: This will fix filesystem ownerships within the container.
 - `bin/fixperms`: This will fix filesystem permissions within the container.